 After The Real Don Steele reappeared on Los Angeles radio in the early 1970s on K100, Drake-Chenault produced the “The Real Don Steele Top 20/20” syndicated show for him.
 Hear the lively and upbeat 1973 demo:

-Taped Syndication of Radio Programming: Because there were yet no orbiting satellites around this planet to help distribute syndicated radio programming in the 1960s and 1970s, Drake-Chenault radio programming was produced and recorded for open reel audio tapes that were physically shipped to hundreds of radio stations across the U.S.
+Taped Syndication of Radio Programming: Because there were yet no orbiting satellites around this planet to help distribute syndicated radio programming in the 1960s and 1970s, Drake-Chenault radio programming was produced and recorded for open reel audio tapes that were physically shipped to hundreds of radio stations.
+Pictured here is the vintage Shafer Automation System hardware used in that era by syndicated radio programming services such as Drake-Chenault.

 “The History of Rock and Roll” is one of the most famous and beloved taped syndicated radio programming efforts from Drake-Chenault.
+This hours-long documentary was first broadcast in the year 1969 on KHJ, Los Angeles.
+It was later revised and updated for syndication in the United States and Canada.
+Read an excerpt about this important radio documentary which was reprinted from my book KHJ, Los Angeles: Boss Radio Forever: 1960s Rock and Roll Radio History.
 Enjoy the opening minutes here from a 1980s updated version narrated by none other than Bill Drake, himself:

 Roger Christian: He was one of the original seven Boss Jocks and was on the air at K100.
 He narrated a music documentary about The Beatles in 1973 that I wrote and produced.
 This recording contains the famous “turn me on, dead man” line from the White Album and some of the most memorable music ever played backwards: